 Reserve for Repurchase Commitment.
 The Company is contingently liable under terms of repurchase agreements with financial institutions providing inventory financing for retailers of its products.
 These arrangements, which are customary in the industry, provide for the repurchase of products sold to retailers in the event of default by the retailer.
+Our obligation under these repurchase agreements ceases upon the purchase of the home by the retail customer.
 The risk of loss under these agreements is spread over numerous retailers.
 The price the Company is obligated to pay generally declines over the period of the agreement (generally 18 to 36 months) and is further reduced by the resale value of repurchased homes.
 The Company applies FASB ASC 460, Guarantees ("ASC 460") and FASB ASC 450-20, Loss Contingencies ("ASC 450-20"), to account for its liability for repurchase commitments.
 Under the provisions of ASC 460, during the period in which a home is sold (inception of a repurchase commitment), the Company records the greater of the estimated fair value of the non-contingent obligation or a contingent liability for each repurchase arrangement under the provisions of ASC 450-20, based on historical information available, as a reduction to revenue.
 Additionally, subsequent to the inception of the repurchase commitment, the Company evaluates the likelihood that it will be called on to perform under the inventory repurchase commitments.
 If it becomes probable that a retailer will default and an ASC 450-20 loss reserve should be recorded, then such contingent liability is recorded equal to the estimated loss on repurchase.
 Following the inception of the commitment, the recorded reserve is reduced over the repurchase period in conjunction with applicable curtailment arrangements and is eliminated once the retailer sells the home.
 Changes in the reserve are recorded as an adjustment to revenue.

 Reserve for Property-Liability Insurance Claims and Claims Expense.
 Standard Casualty establishes reserves for claims and claims expense ("loss") on reported and unreported claims of insured losses.
 Standard Casualty's reserving process takes into account known facts and interpretations of circumstances and factors, including Standard's experience with similar cases, actual claims paid, historical trends involving claim payment patterns and pending levels of unpaid claims, loss management programs, product mix, contractual terms, changes in law and regulation, judicial decisions and economic conditions.
 In the normal course of business, Standard Casualty may also supplement its claims processes by utilizing third party adjusters, appraisers, engineers, inspectors and other professionals and information sources to assess and settle catastrophe and non-catastrophe related claims.
 The effects of inflation are implicitly considered in the reserving process.
-The applicable reserve balance was \$6.0 million as of April 2, 2016, of which \$663,000 related to incurred but not reported ("IBNR") losses.
+The applicable reserve balance was \$5.2 million as of April 1, 2017, of which \$2.6 million related to incurred but not reported ("IBNR") losses.

 Insurance.
 The Company is self-insured for a significant portion of its general and products liability, auto liability, health, property and workers' compensation liability coverage.
 Insurance is maintained for catastrophic exposures and those risks required to be insured by law.
 Estimated self-insurance costs are accrued for incurred claims and estimated IBNR claims.
-For product liability and workers' compensation liability in particular, the Company has purchased stop-loss insurance, which will reimburse the Company for claims exceeding \$250,000 per occurrence.
 A reserve for products liability is actuarially determined and reflected in accrued liabilities in the accompanying Consolidated Balance Sheets.
 The determination of claims and expenses and the appropriateness of the related liabilities are regularly reviewed and updated.